Alerting and Notifications

 - $pending_ops

-- group by host.name, device
+- group by host_name, device

 max_allowed_value: 100

-for_duration: 10
+check_num_point: 10

 To monitor network errors: